CebolaLab/ChIPmentation/README.md

 The `<sample>.blacklist-filtered.bam` or `<sample>.shifted.bam` file can be converted to a `BigWig` file to visualise the alignment as a track in a genome browser, such as UCSC.
 For ChIP-seq, each sample is expected to have a control 'input' sample, which the aligned `bam` file is normalised to.
 The `bamCompare` tool from the `deeptools` package will be used.

 To visualise the input and data tracks, use `bamCoverage`.
-The input requires the effective genome size to be estimated, a table is provided [at this link](https://deeptools.readthedocs.io/en/latest/content/feature/effectiveGenomeSize.html).
+The input requires the effective genome size to be estimated; a table is provided [at this link](https://deeptools.readthedocs.io/en/latest/content/feature/effectiveGenomeSize.html).
 Select the appropriate value depending on the read length and reference genome.

 ```bash
 #RPGC is reads per genome coverage